rehmoe/Codeigniter3-REST-Boilerplate/README.md

 Whoops Errors for Cool Kids for API/UI errors during development as well as a series of helper files, hooks and migrations to make the instantiation of REST APIs far quicker and far more simple.

-I primarily build APIs and I absolutely love working with the CodeIgniter framework and I wanted to keep the DRY KISS approach in all of my future API projects, while modernizing CodeIgniter 3 to allow it to be used for years to come with best practices at the forefront of boilerplate's design and structure.
-This is due to me wanting to eliminate the need to repeat tasks that are common when setting up an API focused 'micro-framework' using Codeigniter.

 Please note, that this boilerplate is geared towards building only APIs and not initially built  for User Interface mechanics (although that still can be done).